iuliapopa4/shell/README.md

 The program also provides support for handling pipes (|) to execute multiple commands in succession.
 It splits the input into individual commands and uses fork() and execvp() to create child processes and execute the commands.

 The program provides a command prompt (>) where users can enter commands to be executed.
 The command prompt supports command history using the readline library.

-Note: This is a partial code, and the complete functionality and implementation details may vary depending on the code not included here.